MPTB/HDD-Activity-Agent/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project

----
----
-Section: Feature Request
-Description: Help us improve upon the inluded mechanics and/or request new ones.
+about: Help us improve upon the inluded mechanics and/or request new ones.

 ---

 **If your feature request is related to a problem or a pre-existing feature, please elaborate:**
 Describe your problem in a clear and concise manner.
 E.g., "It inconveniences me when [...]"